CloudLabsAI-Azure/hack-in-a-day-challenges/fabric-kyndr-uc1/getting-started.md

    ![](./media/gs-4.png)

-1. Welcome to **Azure Portal**!
-You're now ready to start building your manufacturing GenAI solution using Microsoft Foundry, Azure AI Search, and Azure Storage for intelligent data analysis and insights generation.
+1. Welcome to **Microsoft Fabric**!
+You're now ready to start building your data lakehouse solution using Microsoft Fabric, OneLake, and the Medallion architecture for data engineering with flight loyalty and transaction data.

-1. You can also open **VS Code** from the desktop to work with Python scripts and Streamlit applications for hands-on development.
+1. The lab environment includes:
+   - Microsoft Fabric with Trial capacity (59 days)
+   - Pre-deployed F2 capacity: **capacity2007681**
+   - Dataset files in **C:\LabFiles\fabric-kyndr-uc1\dataset\**
+   - Access to create Lakehouses, Notebooks, and Databricks integration

 Now, click on the **Next** from lower right corner to move on next page.

-## Happy Hacking!!
+## Happy Hacking!